PnX-SI/TaxHub/docs/serveur.rst

 * Créez 2 utilisateurs PostgreSQL

-  Think about a password for your database, then do:
+  Think about a password for your database, then do :

   .. code-block:: bash